 There are numerous free websites that can assist in locating Latin American primary law, as well as secondary information on Latin American legal topics.
-One of the most comprehensive websites on Latin America is LANIC (Latin American Network Information Center), which is maintained at the University of Texas at Austin.
-A detailed description of this site is available below at right under "WWW Resources."

 The National Law Center for Inter-American Free Trade, which is affiliated with the James E. Rogers College of Law at the University of Arizona, maintains the NatLaw World Database.
 This database contains laws, regulations, case law, and secondary source materials related to trade and investment for countries in the Americas.
 Most of the materials are in Spanish, although many English translations are available.
 Access to the majority of the database's content is by subscription, although some free materials are available.

 Prepared in the summer of 2009, updated in February 2012, this 23-page guide offers instructions and tips on how to research foreign, comparative, and international law at the LUC Law Library.
 The annotated guide lists print reference sources, subscription databases, free websites, and current awareness sources that may be useful when approaching foreign, comparative and international law questions.